weabreu16/ids328-equipo-5/README.md

 ```

 ## How to compile?
-This project cant be compiled because its javascript project but if you want to run it, you just need to use the following commands:
+This project can't be compiled because its Javascript project but if you want to run it, you just need to use the following commands:
 ```
 npm start
 ```